isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-protection-service-description/administration-and-management-eop.md

 ## <a name="remote-windows-powershell-access"></a>Acesso Remoto do Windows PowerShell

- Os administradores podem usar o Remote Windows PowerShell para executar tarefas de gerenciamento de linha de comando.
-Para saber mais sobre como usar o Windows PowerShell, incluindo informações sobre como criar uma sessão remota do Shell e documentação sobre cada cmdlet, confira [Exchange PowerShell Online](https://go.microsoft.com/fwlink/p/?LinkId=282266).
+ Administrators can use Remote Windows PowerShell to perform management tasks from the command line.
+For more information about how to use Windows PowerShell, including information about creating a remote Shell session and documentation about each cmdlet, see [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=282266).

 ## <a name="feature-availability"></a>Disponibilidade de recursos